flightpath-dev/flightpath-server/README.md

 3. Verify MAVLink messages are being received (check server logs)
 4. Some telemetry requires GPS lock before reporting valid data

+### "Mission upload failed"

+1. Verify mission JSON format is correct
+2. Check waypoint coordinates are valid (lat/lon in degrees)
+3. Ensure drone is connected and responsive
+4. Verify at least one waypoint in mission
+5. Check server logs for specific error messages

 ### Port already in use
 ```bash
 # Check what's using port 8080